casstrbl/TeamTrashTalk/README.md

 ## Overview

-The Waste Monitoring System is a Java application designed to monitor waste levels across a university campus.
+The Trash Talk Waste Monitoring System is a Java application designed to monitor waste levels across a university campus.

 The system uses sensors to collect information about the fill levels of waste bins.
 Each waste station can contain three waste categories: